cidgoh/DataHarmonizer/README.md

       associated with the isolate repository from this work.
     is_a: dh_interface
 ```
- - You might want to add all the “types: {}” from one of the other specification schema.core.yaml file examples existing in /web/templates/, since this allows DH things like the "provenance" slot, and allows use of the "whitespaceMinimizedString" datatype which blocks unnecessary spaces, but this is not essential.
+ - Optionally add all the “types: {}” from one of the other specification schema.core.yaml file examples existing in /web/templates/, since this allows DH things like the "provenance" slot, and allows use of the "whitespaceMinimizedString" datatype which blocks unnecessary spaces, but this is not essential.

 ```
 types: